Skip to content

 Core Principles

-• no mandatory cloud-hosted phone infrastructure
+• no mandatory hosted cloud phone runtime

-Local Data
+Local Data + Auditability

-OpenPocket is not a cloud execution farm.
+OpenPocket is not a hosted cloud execution service.

 • device automation runs locally through adb